naknomum/scribby/README.md

 ## Components

 The main functionality is in **scribby.js**, which handles the drawing on an svg dom element.
-Also included is **notey.js** which presents a simple post-it note-like object on a webpage.
+Also included is **notey.js** which presents a simple post-it note-like object on a webpage, as an example application using scribby.js.
 Utility functionality is found in draggy.js and resty.js.

 ## Usage examples